lasagnu/GrafanaToPDF/README.md

 localhost:5000/dashboard/<dashboard_uid>
 ```

-You can view the generated raport once again by accessing the same /dashboard enpoint and passing the ID
+You can view the generated raport once again by accessing the same /dashboard enpoint and passing the ID generated previously

 ```
 example: localhost:5000/dashboard/1581089563394252